top of page

 Details & Registration

-The conference will be a full-day event held at the University of Massachusetts Amherst from April 23-24, 2026.
-For presenters and discussants, we will cover the cost of up to two nights' accommodation at the conference hotel.
+The conference will be held at the University of Massachusetts Amherst from April 23-24, 2026.
+For presenters and discussants, we will cover the cost of travel and up to one night’s accommodation at the Conference Hotel.

 DATE & TIME